oracle-livelabs/apex/workflows/2-design-the-application.md

 ### Objectives

 In this lab, you :
-- Create Doctor Appointments made Easy Application.
+- Create the APEX Application.
 - Create Application users
 - Install Sample dataset